Give Zakat

 Step 3: Deduct Liabilities

-If you have debts or loans, deduct them from your total assets when calculating Zakat.
-Zakat applies only to the net value of your assets.
+Subtract any debts or loans from your total assets.
+Zakat applies only to the remaining net wealth.

 Step 4: Calculate Zakatable Assets